Azure-Samples/symphony-terraform/README.md

 ## Symphony Testing

 Symphony offers samples to write and execute both modules and end-to-end tests for the IaC module code and how the tests are integrated into the symphony workflows.
 Find more in the [Symphony Testing Document](./docs/TESTING.md)

-## Contributing

-Contributions to the project are welcome!
-Please follow [Contributing Guide](CONTRIBUTING.md).

 ## License